 This type of leadership is particularly impactful in the context of the Syrian crisis.
 The State Department explains that “a number of other countries without regular resettlement programs have also stepped forward to admit Syrians through humanitarian admissions programs” due to U.S. efforts to convince more nations to resettle refugees.
 The State Department continues that American resettlement efforts in Africa, the Middle East, and East Asia helped “energize efforts” by the United Nations to ensure refugee and asylum protections for large populations.

 The humanitarian case for resettlement is strong, but sometimes the strategic case is underemphasized, unnecessarily forfeiting the debate about refugees when opponents aren’t moved by altruism.
-Refugee resettlement is a project of both compassion and strategy, providing a better life to dispossessed people while also accomplishing self-interested foreign-policy goals.
+Refugee resettlement benefits Americans and immigrants worldwide, so it’s a project of both compassion and strategy, providing a better life to dispossessed people while also accomplishing self-interested foreign-policy goals.
 It’s not a tradeoff — it’s a win-win proposition.

 As Secretary Chertoff wrote: “Our values and our national-security interests argue for raising our refugee ceiling, not lowering it.
 The president should seize the mantle of Reagan and fortify U.S. leadership on refugees.”